 For the on-site analytic feature to work properly you must have the latest version of the Clicky tracking code, and third-party cookies must be enabled.
 You also have to tick the Remember Me check-box when you log into your account from Clicky, this is necessary because Clicky needs to identify you so that only you can see widget.

-There are three options in the on-site analytics widget which are On Site, On Page and Heatmaps.
+There are three options in the on-site analytic widget which are On Site, On Page and Heatmaps.
 The On Site number shows you how many visitors are currently on your web site.
 Clicking on it will show list of said visitors!
-Up to 8 visitors are shown at a time, and you can page through them with the “next page” link in the top right corner of the widget.
+You can see up to 8 visitors are shown at a time, and you can page through them with the “next page” link in the top right corner of the widget.
 You can also view several different summary reports about the visitors online, such as top searches, referring domains, traffic sources, goals, and more.

 The On Page number represents how many visitors are currently viewing the page that you are currently viewing.
 Clicking on it shows the exact same type of reports as the above mentioned On Site report, except it’s limited to visitors currently viewing the same page that you are.